imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 3. **Analysis** - entails the process of statistical analysis and validation of the obtained measurement data

 In the following subsections, the preliminary implementation of these three domains will be briefly described.
-Refer to the next section for the planned approach to complete these implementations in Stage II.
+Refer to the section (**TODO ref**) for the planned approach to complete these implementations in Stage II.

 #### Preliminary program generation

 For Stage I we used the "Simplest valid program" approach.
 This set of programs will have one program per OPCODE and it will be a smallest and simplest program which successfully executes the instructions and stops.
 Additionally to this, we exclude several OPCODEs which treatment should be polished out in Stage II (`JUMP`, `JUMPI`, `RETURNDATACOPY`).
-We also fully neglect the breadth of arguments which can be supplied to the OPCODEs execution (e.g. `EXP`), which has substantial impact on the computational cost.
+We also neglect the breadth of arguments which can be supplied to the OPCODEs execution (e.g. `EXP`), which has substantial impact on the computational cost.

 The source code for preliminary program generation employed can be seen **TODO reference**.

 #### Preliminary instrumentation and measurement

 For Stage I we used the "measure all" approach for individual EVM/eWASM instructions.
-In this approach we measure the entire iteration of the interpreter main loop for every instruction in terms of wallclock (nanosecond precision, monotonic) duration.
+In this approach we measure the entire iteration of the interpreter main loop for every instruction in terms of wall clock (nanosecond precision, monotonic) duration.
-We take care to provide "fair" measurements for all OPCODEs and all EVM/eWASM implementations involved, whereby there are no factors that would be exogenous to the OPCODE execution but would impact its measurement.
+We take care to provide "fair" measurements for all OPCODEs and all EVM/eWASM implementations involved, whereby there are no factors that would be exogenous to the OPCODE execution, which could impact its measurement.
 This however will require additional polishing out in Stage II, as well as a rigorous ruleset defining how these instrumentation and measurements shall be conducted.

 Additional to measuring the OPCODE execution time we measure the duration of the capture of time itself.
-This is motivated by the fact that (especially for the highly performant EVM/eWASM implementations) the execution of a single instruction of the interpreter takes an extremely small amount of time.
+This is motivated by the fact that (especially for the highly performant EVM/eWASM implementations) the execution of a single instruction of the interpreter takes an very small amount of time.
 To preserve the realistic proportion between the cost of "cheap" and "expensive" OPCODEs, we need to account for the overhead of the time measurement itself.

 The instrumentation and measurement were performed for three environments: